-The Frontier Art Prize is a new contemporary art award that supports an artist of international stature pursuing bold projects that challenge the boundaries of knowledge and experience to reimagine the future of humanity.
-An initiative of the World Frontiers Forum, the Prize encourages aesthetic exploration at the crossroads of biology, ecology, architecture, food, communications, transportation, human health, biotechnology, design and physics that changes how we think and live.
-Founded by David Edwards (Le Laboratoire) and Bridgitt Evans (VIA Art Fund), the Prize is awarded annually by an international jury.
-In addition to the founders, this year’s jury includes:
+The Frontier Art Prize is a contemporary art award that supports an artist of international stature to pursue a bold new work in the context of the WFF Convergence Project.
+As a public expression of the World Frontiers Forum, the prize encourages aesthetic exploration at the crossroads of biology, ecology, architecture, food, communications, transportation, human health, biotechnology, design and physics that changes how we think and live.
+Founded by David Edwards (Harvard, Le Laboratoire) and Bridgitt Evans (VIA Art Fund), the Prize invites the Frontier Art Prize artist to collaborate with the WFF Young Pioneers and propose a new work for funding within the interdisciplinary proposal of the young pioneers.

 Jennifer Flay (FIAC)